openlibraryenvironment/gokb-info/README.md

   - Contact: contact.md
 ```

-To edit files you can use the ["Gihub Web Editor"](https://github.dev/github/dev) and/or the Chrome browser extension ["Github Web IDE"](https://chrome.google.com/webstore/detail/github-web-ide/adjiklnjodbiaioggfpbpkhbfcnhgkfe/related).
+To edit files you can use the ["GitHub Web Editor"](https://github.dev/github/dev) and/or the Chrome browser extension ["GitHub Web IDE"](https://chrome.google.com/webstore/detail/github-web-ide/adjiklnjodbiaioggfpbpkhbfcnhgkfe/related).

 Store images in `docs/assets/`.